s6 front panel jpm

 The voice module circuit can be reduced to a "bare bones" design comprising just the SAMD21 micro-controller and an audio DAC.
 The MIDI IN receiver doesn't need to be opto-isolated, because it is driven from the Master Controller, not from the outside world.
 Here is the schematic of the "Sigma-6 Poly Voice".
 Several of these will be combined onto a single PCB.

-s6 poly VM schem
+poly voice schem

 system block diagram